-The first Fête des Guides took place on August 15, 1924 with the patronage of the wife of famous perfume maker François Coty.
-Historically placed under the protection of the Blessed Virgin, the guides of the time naturally chose the day of the Assumption for their festival.
+The first Fête des Guides took place on August 15 1924, under the patronage of the wife of famous perfume maker François Coty.
+Historically counting on the protection of the Blessed Virgin, the guides naturally chose the day of the Assumption for their festival.
 The objective of this first celebration was to raise funds for the Caisse de Secours (solidarity fund), whose contributions had become insufficient to cover the needs.

 Almost a century later, the purpose of the Guides' Festival has not changed.
 In the heart of summer, members, volunteers and local businesses rally together for the benefit of the Caisse de Secours in a spirit of sharing and solidarity.
 The days preceding August 15, animations are organized in all the villages of the valley.
 Activities, conferences, shows, parades, tributes and speeches celebrate the mountain and its actors in a festive and friendly atmosphere.